go-oidfed/lighthouse/docs/config/endpoints.md

 - To use an external Endpoint.

 ## `entity_collection`
-Under the `entity_colleection` option the Federation Entity Collection Endpoint is configured.
-This is a work-in-process extension draft, currently available at: https://zachmann.github.io/openid-federation-entity-collection/main.html
+Under the `entity_collection` option the Federation Entity Collection Endpoint is configured.
+This endpoint follows a work-in-progress extension draft, currently available at: https://zachmann.github.io/openid-federation-entity-collection/main.html

 This endpoint is optional.